-The clutch adjustment will be found at the left-hand end of the gearbox mainshaft (see Fig. 7) and it consists of an adjusting pin C screwed into the clutch withdrawal sleeve and a locknut B to secure it in position.
+The clutch adjustment will be found at the left-hand end of the gearbox mainshaft (see Fig. 6) and it consists of an adjusting pin C screwed into the clutch withdrawal sleeve and a locknut B to secure it in position.
 These items are protected by an outer cover which must be removed before they are accessible.
 The adjusting pin presses against the clutch withdrawal rod with a steel ball interposed and the withdrawal mechanism must at all times be so adjusted that there is a slight amount of play between the pin, the steel ball, and the operating rod, in order to ensure that the clutch springs may exert their full pressure on the driving and driven plates.
 If there is not sufficient play there will be a tendency for the clutch to slip continually owing to reduced spring pressure, and this in turn will cause over-heating and serious damage to the clutch itself.
+If the play becomes excessive, difficulty will be experienced in changing gear, as the clutch may not fully disengage, in which case the control should be adjusted as explained below.